Introduction, an example, and contributors

 Adjustment to a block schedule lies mostly with the individual.
 If you

-are a chalk & talk type, and always want to dominate, then you will get
+are a chalk & talk type, and always want to dominate, then you

 tired.
 I have been teaching languages for 34 years.
 If I can adjust,